kanmanivj/Text-Annotation-LLM-Toolkit/README.md

 Output: Export annotations in JSON or CSV format (data/image_output.json or data/image_output.csv).

+Batching & Limits: Configure batch size and optionally limit the number of images processed for testing or benchmarking.

 Synthetic Images: You can generate sample images using Python (PIL) for testing purposes.

+Benchmarking: Use the `tests/test_image_annotator.py` to benchmark annotation speed over different dataset sizes (10, 20, 50 images).

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your proposed changes.